gauravcodepro/gauravcodepro/aptitude.md

 - I stay away from the assumptive people or mere assumption as if you belive those people, then they will say the results will come tomorrow, then another tomorrow and it goes on but actually it will never comes and you cant destroy someone time and life for years, as it is fake and you cant have anything from fake people and fake assumptions.
 So i invest my time in what is actually there , result oriented and time oriented and dedicate my concentration on the same.
 This makes me applicative and result-oriented and not a fake person, who belives everything and thinks about everything.
 - I believe: If anyone have benefited any other person, or thought that i am attached to the same, anyone, think about anyone, follow their path, follow their advice, you are highly mistaken and wrongly informed.
 Loss is yours if you have benefited or believed someone based on false information without even talking to the concerned person.
 Make a better attempt of asking that person everything.
 - I am not someone personal property, so anyone saying that i belong to them at any personal, work related is fake.
 I stay away from such people as they lack the mental aptitude and claiming their rights without even knowing the person and spreading false fake words.
+- If someone says i like someone or anything, it is all fake words and no attachment to anyone.
 - You can take this a reference note about the person ability and investment and upgradation and value addition to myself.

 ### Application